Farouk-Echaref/Software_Architecture/3_NET/readme.md

 - Use **orchestrators** (like Kubernetes, Azure Service Fabric, etc.) to:
   - Handle service failures, restarts, deployments.
   - Collect and monitor logs and health metrics.

+### Orchestrate microservices and multi-container applications for high scalability and availability

+## Chap4: Development process for Docker-based applications

+## Chap5: Designing and Developing Multi-Container and Microservice-Based .NET Applications